Maelstrom8/Malignance/Documentation/MODDING AND PAWNS.md

 ## YO I WANT TO LEARN ABOUT THE OPTIONAL MODS

-Not exactly the wrong documentation, but you want to go to
+Not exactly the wrong documentation but you're looking for [this page](https://github.com/Oghma-Infinium/Malignance/blob/main/Documentation/OPTIONAL%20MODS.md).